 Policy filters#

 A policy filter is an additional security measure you can apply to a channel to restrict the available packages that can be sourced from it.
-You can filter packages by license, common vulnerability and exposure (CVE) score, CVE status, package age, and by using conda spec.
-For more information about CVE scores and status’, see Common Vulnerabilities and Exposures (CVEs).
+You can filter packages by license family, common vulnerability and exposure (CVE) score, CVE status, package age, platform, and by using conda spec.
+For more information about CVE scores and statuses, see Common Vulnerabilities and Exposures (CVEs).

 Creating a policy filter#

-2. Provide a unique name for your policy.
+Provide a unique name for your policy.
+Anaconda recommends making it something descriptive.

-4. In the Filter group section that appears, set filter details for packages you wish to exclude from channels with this policy.
+In the FILTER GROUP section that appears, set filter parameters for packages you wish to exclude from channels with this policy.

-5. Repeat the two previous steps to apply further package filtering preferences.
+Repeat this process to apply further package filtering preferences.

-6. In the Override exclusions and include a package if section, click Add filter.
-Here, you can apply filters to include specific packages that would otherwise be excluded by your filters in the previous section.
+If necessary, in the Override exclusions and include a package if section, click Add filter.
+Here, you can apply filters to include specific packages that would otherwise be excluded by this filter.

 Note